Nicole Schammel

-Nicole Schammel is an American ice hockey forward currently playing for the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
+Nicole Schammel is an American former ice hockey forward who most recently played for the Minnesota Whitecaps of the Premier Hockey Federation (PHF).

 Career

 Schammel began her university career with Minnesota State University, but after only year there, she decided to transfer to the University of Minnesota.
 Across 152 NCAA games, she scored 113 points and was named a finalist for the Patty Kazmaier Memorial Award in 2019.

 On June 6, 2019, Schammel signed her first professional contract with the Minnesota Whitecaps of the Premier Hockey Federation (PHF).
 In her first PHF season, Schammel put up 25 points in 22 games, 12th highest in the league.
 She was named to Team Dempsey for the 2020 NWHL All-Star Game.

 In September 2020, she announced that she was joining the Professional Women's Hockey Players Association (PWHPA) for the 2020–21 season.
 She participated with the Minnesota regional team in the PWHPA's exhibition games against the United States Premier Hockey League's junior Minnesota Mullets, with the PWHPA team winning by scores of 8–1 and 9–3.

 On October 7, 2021, Schammel re-signed with the Minnesota Whitecaps.